 HEAL with HeART

 1st and 2nd Tuesday of each month from 3:00pm-6:00pm

 Pacific Beach Taylor Branch Library, 4275 Cass St, San Diego, CA 92109

 Downtown Central Library, 330 Park Blvd, San Diego, CA 92101

 HEAL with HeART is an ongoing art program hosted by San Diego Public Libraries.
 We bring our Mobile Art Studio to the Central Branch Library in Downtown and the Taylor Branch Library in Pacific Beach and invite individuals from the local communities to come create art with us.
 Both of these libraries are exceptionally welcoming and respectful of their homeless visitors, providing many programs as well as a safe place to spend the day reading and utilizing their resources.

 HEAL with HeART Downtown is in collaboration with Think Dignity, a local nonprofit that focuses on advancing basic dignity for those living on the streets.
 Their programs include mobile showers, a street boutique, and day storage for belongings to allow for more freedom of movement.

 3rd Monday, Tuesday, and Wednesday of each month from 12:00pm-3:00pm

-Art in the Park was HEAL’s first program.
+Art in the Park was HEAL’s very first program!
 Our Mobile Art Studio travels to the park at Dog Beach in Ocean Beach.
-We take advantage of the San Diego weather and create art together outside in the park.
-The artists work under the HEAL canopy that they all helped to decorate.
+The We take advantage of the San Diego weather to paint, draw, make jewelry, and write together in the park.
+The artists sit in the sun or work as a community under the colorful HEAL canopy that they all helped to decorate.

 Andaz Art Salon